jaymz95/TheoryOfAlgProject/overview.md

 The input string is then used to hash in the algorithm when it is passed to the nextblock fucntion.

-You should explain how to download, compile, and run your code.
-Include instructions of how to install the compiler.
-Test Explain how to run the tests included in your code.

 ## Algorithm
 The MD5 message-digest algorithm is hashing algorithm that is used to hash a user input resulting in a 128-bit hash.
 This Algorithm pads a user input by adding zeros to it until the length of them input it divisible by 512 bits (blocks) with 64 bits left empty at the end for the length of the original input to be appended.
 1-bit is placed in the position before the padded zeros, right after the initial message ends.